AwalaApp/specs/rs000-core.md

 ## Addressing

 This document only defines [point-to-point](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) message delivery.
-[Service Message Broadcast (RS-013)](rs013-pubsub.md) defines a [publish-subscribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) protocol.

 Each endpoint and gateway in Relaynet MUST have a unique, opaque address known as _private address_.
 It MAY also have a unique internet address known as _public address_ if the node can be reached by host/port.
 A node is public if it has a public address, otherwise it is private.